braindynamicslab/demapper/docs/source/tutorial1.rst

   :width: 400
   :alt: Mapper graph adjacency

-*Figure 5.1: Treefoil Knot data representation after Mapper with a pie chart for each node, representing its point contribution*
+*Figure 5.1: trefoil Knot data representation after Mapper with a pie chart for each node, representing its point contribution*

 ==============================
 Step 6: Using other utilities